Sanity GROQ: can you help me write queries for references, localization, and filtering by published vs draft?

 How do I query and expand references in GROQ?

-Short Answer: Use the -> operator to dereference a reference field, and combine it with projections to select exactly the fields you need.
+Short Answer: Use the -> operator to dereference a single reference, and []-> to resolve references inside arrays; select only the fields you need for each referenced document.

 Expanded Explanation: